 While there are no licensing requirements for canoe operators, there are minimum safety requirements as listed by the U.S. Coast Guard for these Class A Recreational Vessels.
 Those safety requirements include:

 - One approved personal floatation device for every person on board

 - A sound-producing device, such as a bell, horn or whistle

 - Visual distress signals (only on high sea or coastal waters, for nighttime use)

 If you are renting a canoe, make sure your vessel is equipped with these important features.
-The Florida Fish & Wildlife Conservation Commission (FWC) reports 49 percent of all boating fatalities in 2013 involved a vessel 16 feet or less in length.
+The Florida Fish & Wildlife Conservation Commission (FWC) reports 49 percent of all boating fatalities each year involve a vessel 16 feet or less in length.